 Five Key Rules for Transforming Your Performance Appraisal

-- Set clear guidelines for expectations: This applies not only of your expectations but that of your workers.
+It’s vital for managers to communicate clearly with staff.
+This applies not only of your expectations but that of your workers.
 This should be the cornerstone of any performance management program as it allows both parties to talk about their needs as it relates to your company’s bottom line.